franz-vh/lrnn/README.md

 ## Setting up the datasets

-Arguably, this is the messier part to set up this code.
+Arguably, this is the messiest part to set up this code.
 Alternatively, one can adapt and use their own sequential datasets (the code doesn't accept batched sequences, see next section).
 The setting up is different for the two modules:

 ### `inputdata`